 She married James Andrews Jr. (1821- ? ).
 It's possible that he was a native of New Jersey.

-They had five known children – Marcellus "Marsh" Andrews, Albert Andrews, Mary F. Andrews, William Andrews, Sophia Andrews and James D. Andrews.
+The couple produced a family of six known children – Marcellus "Marsh" Andrews, Albert Andrews, Mary F. Andrews, William Andrews, Sophia Andrews and James D. Andrews.
 Their home circa 1844 was in Addison, Somerset County.

 When the federal census was enumerated in 1850, the family resided in Addison, with 29-year-old James working as a stage driver on the National Road (today's U.S. Route 40).
 The road, or turnpike, was our nation's first super highway.
 It stretched for 620 miles and carried travelers from Maryland to Illinois.